Aliases for CD3D Gene

 GeneCards Summary for CD3D Gene

 CD3D (CD3d Molecule) is a Protein Coding gene.
 Diseases associated with CD3D include Immunodeficiency 19 and T-B+ Severe Combined Immunodeficiency Due To Cd3delta/Cd3epsilon/Cd3zeta.
-Among its related pathways are Nur77 Signaling in T-Cell and Clathrin-mediated endocytosis.
+Among its related pathways are TCR signaling in naive CD4+ T cells and ERK Signaling.
 Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and transmembrane signaling receptor activity.
 An important paralog of this gene is CD3G.

 UniProtKB/Swiss-Prot Summary for CD3D Gene